SMS Strategies

 What’s the context for my message?

-You want to reach shoppers when they’ll be able to read and take action on the texts you’re sending them.
+Because SMS marketing is so immediate, you want to reach shoppers when they’ll be able to read and take action on the texts you’re sending them.
+And for email, you want to make sure you’re at the top of your subscribers’ inbox when they’re ready to browse.
 Ask yourself the following questions:

-3. Is it a high-frequency holiday, or a quiet week?
+- Is it a high-frequency holiday, or a quiet week?
 During peak marketing moments (like Cyber Week or Valentine’s Day), try sending your message a few minutes off the hour to break through the noise.
-PS—Check out our dedicated message sending guide for Black Friday and Cyber Monday for more tips on how to plan for the holidays.
+PS:Check out our dedicated message sending guide for Black Friday and Cyber Monday for more tips on how to plan for the holidays.

-4. Is there a cultural holiday going on that you should be respectful of?
+- Is there a cultural holiday going on that you should be respectful of?
 Your subscribers may be less engaged during major religious or cultural holidays, impacting your campaign performance.
-And, there are some holidays that you should be respectful of, especially if they’re a moment for mourning or remembrance.
+And there are some holidays that you should be respectful of, especially if they’re a moment for mourning or remembrance.

 What types of messages am I sending?

-Variety is key to SMS marketing.
+Variety is key in marketing.
 You wouldn’t only reach out to a friend when you need something, so you shouldn’t take that approach to your SMS subscribers, either.
-Strike a balance between promotional messaging and helpful content
+Strike a balance between promotional messaging and helpful content.

 Your subscribers also want to feel heard.
 Show them you’re paying attention to their interests with personalized recommendations, inspirational or educational content related to their purchases, or conversational messages asking them about their preferences.